Log in

 - The water heater.

-Using your home warranty during the 1st year of homeownership can save you thousands of dollars (ask your real estate agent).
+Using your home warranty during the 1st year of homeownership can save you thousands of dollars (ask your real estate agent about it).

 5. The Taxes